Bob Hannum Polishes Historic Markers in Time for the 250th

 The contents of each hole were removed - wood structures and large stones.
 A manual crane was used to remove the stones which were too heavy to lift by hand.
 Each structure was rebuilt with pressure-treated plywood.
 Outdoor-grade latex paint and 35-year latex caulk were applied to the seams and bare wood to match the color of the surrounding dirt.
 Outdoor-grade decking screws were used at all times.

 Then each 'dirt wall' made of plywood and 2x4's was removed and rebuilt.
 Old ply and 2x4's were replaced with PT.
-Sheets of thick plastic were placed as a barrier between the dirt and plants and the new structures.
+Sheets of thick plastic were placed as an extra protective barrier between the dirt and plants and the new structures.
 Finally, the wood and stone elements were placed back into their holes.

 Challenges